meetkava1455/WebDev-/README.md

 # WebDev-
-html pages codes
-i have started to work on the web pages this are the basic ones just consider as a begineer
+I have started to explore the web developement.
+These are some of the basic begineer created by me.